 Sometimes, the issue is as small as a slightly bent blade that slows down the fan.
 Other times, it may be due to belts snapping or other parts breaking down.
 A broken blower fan is usually easy to identify since you will notice significantly less air moving through your system.
 Depending on the cause of the breakage, a blower fan can be very easy or very challenging to fix.

 Frozen Coils Caused by a Faulty Thermostat

-Often, the problem causing your frozen air conditioner has nothing to with your AC unit itself.
+Often, the problem causing your frozen air conditioner has nothing to do with your AC unit itself.
 In some cases, the issue is the thermostat.
-When a thermostat breaks, it may improperly register indoor temperatures, or it may fail to actually control the cooling system.
+When a thermostat breaks, it may improperly register indoor temperatures, or it may fail to control the cooling system.
 This can lead to your air conditioning unit running nonstop.
-Though AC units are meant to run for long periods of time, they do need breaks occasionally.
+Though AC units are meant to run for long periods, they do need breaks occasionally.

 When your AC unit keeps running and running, the temperature in the system can get too cold.
 Without warm air moving over your coil, it ends up freezing.
 To test and see if a frozen coil is caused by a broken thermostat, check your thermostat to see if the temperature displayed is inaccurate.
 Then, try moving the temperature to its lowest setting.
 If the AC unit still does not shut off, the problem causing your frozen air conditioner might be the thermostat.
 In some cases, your thermostat just needs to be reset.
 In others, you may need to replace it.

 What to Do If Your AC Freezes Up